The Ultimate Guide to an Intentional Online Dating Profile

 The creation of an online dating profile, and every initial interaction you take while online dating, is a practice in mindfulness, intentionality, and consideration.
 The opportunity presented in approaching online dating profile writing is that you get to practice balancing your own needs and self-expression with consideration of how your actions impact another person.
 Below, I’ll discuss a process for creating good profile copy and content.

 One important side note about online profiles and online dating:

 As a mindful dating coach, I believe that a good online profile is important as a gateway to meeting people, not as a substitute for getting to know another person.
 My philosophy is that authenticity will attract the right people, so I do not espouse presenting a modeling shoot of yourself or a depiction of who you want to be, or trying to “catch” everyone’s attention.
 IMHO, profiles work best when they magnetize quality matches over quantity of matches.
 I encourage you first and foremost to present yourself accurately and be truthful about who you are and what you are looking for.
 If this resonates with you, read on!

-Here are 8 tips for creating intentional profile copy and content:
+Here are eight tips for creating an intentional profile: